oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 ![Vision model Creating](./images/8-vision-model-creating.png)

-4. After about 30 minutes, your model will be in the **Active** state, indicating that it is available for use.
+4. After about 30 minutes, the state of your model will update to **Active**, indicating that it is available for use.
 When your model has reached this state, navigate to the model serving page by clicking **Analyze**.

 ![Model is available](./images/9-vision-model-active.png)